 Horse Back Riding

-Kids as young as 5 were able to go out on their own horse too – always check with them to confirm this before you go.
+Kids as young as 5 were able to go out on their own horses too – always check with them to confirm this before you go.

 South Padre Island Birding Center

-Birding is a thing in South Padre since so many migrating birds stop in South Padre for a break before moving on!
+Birding is a thing in South Padre part of the Rio Grande Valley since so many migrating birds stop in South Padre for a break before moving on!

 It was really crazy the random birds we would see for a day or 2 and then they were gone.